How Does Certificate Based Authentication Work?

-Organizations use certificate-based authentication to ensure that only authorized users and devices can access their network resources.
-For example, a company may use certificate-based authentication to allow only employees with valid company-issued certificates to access its email servers.
-Compared to other types of authentication services, certificate-based authentication is easy to use and simple to automate.
+Organizations use certificate based authentication (CBA) to ensure that only authorized users and devices can access their network resources.
+For example, a company may use CBA to allow only employees with valid company-issued certificates to access its email servers.
+Compared to other types of authentication services, CBA is easy to use and simple to automate.

 Organizations use TLS and SSL to secure communications between their employees and external parties, such as customers and partners.
 TLS and SSL secure email, website traffic, and virtual private networks (VPNs).